yishak-cs/chapa-laravel/README.md

   <a href="http://chapa.co/" target="_blank">
     <img src="https://assets.chapa.co/assets/images/chapa-logo.svg" width="320" alt="Chapa Logo"/>
   </a>
-  <p align="center">Unofficial laravel package for Chapa's API (Laravel 5,6,7,9 )</p>
+  <p align="center">Official Laravel package for Chapa's API (Laravel 5,6,7,9,10)</p>
 </div>
 </h1>

-If your are doing a laravel project and want to integrate chapa's payment solution, this package would help big time.
+If your are doing a Laravel project and want to integrate Chapa's payment solution, this package would help big time.

-Go to [Chapa](https://dashboard.chapa.co/) to signup and get your public and private key
+Go to [Chapa](https://dashboard.chapa.co/) to signup and get your secret key

 ## Documentation